.

 Posted in enlightenment, freedom, fulfillment, hope, innocence, joy, life, love, spirituality, thoughtless awareness, well-being

 We get a great variety of small birds here in our corner of the Vienna Woods, but this morning brought an eerie stillness.
-Just one tiny fellow made his way nervously through the garden, grabbing a quick last meal before the storm hits.
+Just one tiny fellow made his way nervously through the garden,

 As the ominous wind begins to rise, we’re once again reminded of the delicate balance that exists between us and our perishable environment.
 Throughout this day, as blasted trees sever human power lines, and roofs are torn from human homes, we can look ahead and worry; or we can look within and change.